-Think about it this way: A Tummy Tuck is basically military boot camp for the abdominal muscles.
+Think about it this way: A tummy tuck is basically military boot camp for the abdominal muscles.
 Those stubborn muscles loved the roominess of your loose abdomen.
 For about a week, they retaliate by acting sore and tired.
 Those muscles quickly become angry and fatigued from the layers of sutures placed to keep them tight.
 The muscles soreness diminishes after a week and becomes less at the forefront of the mind.
-Most women are walking upright and going about daily “to dos” after two weeks.
+Most women are walking upright and going about daily “to dos” after just 2 weeks.

-Patients go back to working out at 4-6 weeks post Tummy Tuck.
+Patients go back to working out at 4 to 6 weeks post tummy tuck.
 Some report small muscle “zingers” with workouts or yoga, which is completely normal.
 However, we advise patients to go back to working out slowly and back off it it hurts.
 Many of our extremely active patients get back to working out sooner and report stronger core strength as an added benefit.

-In addition to prescribing the best oral pain medications available, Dr. Vath, Dr. Wolfe, and Dr. Steinwald have been offering Exparel for the past two years.
-Exparel is a non-narcotic based pain reliever that is injected directly into the tissue, fascia, and muscles during surgery.
+In addition to using a no-drain tummy tuck technique and prescribing the best oral pain medications available, Dr. Vath, Dr. Wolfe, and Dr. Steinwald offer EXPAREL for long-lasting pain control.
+This non-narcotic, non-opioid pain reliever is injected directly into the abdominal tissue, fascia, and muscles during surgery.
 It is effective in managing pain for up to 72 hours post-op.

 Additional considerations for a smooth recovery.

-Set yourself up for a for a two weeks of doing nothing but recovering.
+Set yourself up for a for a 2 weeks of doing nothing but recovering.
 Carrie and I counsel patients on getting into the “recovery mindset.”
 Most of us modern women are busy and overscheduled.
 We do it all, from working, cooking, rearing children, exercising, and volunteer work.
-We like to think we are Super Human.
-This notion can make for a frustrating and uncomfortable recovery process because we aren’t able to keep up with the demands and responsibilities of ‘normal’ life during the first two post-surgery weeks.
+We like to think we are superhuman.
+This notion can make for a frustrating and uncomfortable recovery process because we aren’t able to keep up with the demands and responsibilities of ‘normal’ life during the first 2 post-surgery weeks.
 Sleeping a lot is normal (and encouraged!) during recovery.
-You shouldn’t be making any important decisions or responding to serious e-mail while on pain medication.
-Remind yourself that this is SURGERY and you need down time.
+You shouldn’t be making any important decisions or responding to serious e-mails while on pain medication.
+Remind yourself that this is SURGERY and you need downtime.
 You will feel better and your energy will come back in a few short weeks.
 However, you will not be able to run the household or your career by yourself during this time.
 Enlist your family and friends to help out with meals, cleaning, running errands, and watching the kids.
 You’ll be glad you asked for support.

 Patient Counselor to Dr. Vath